eliottgray/fantasy-planet/README.md

 * Java 11

 # Building
-* Project is built using Gradle, with a provided wrapper.
+* Project is built using the [Gradle Build Tool](https://gradle.org/), with a provided wrapper file.
-* Gradle will self-install, requiring no specific action other than using the wrapper, e.g. `./gradlew test`.
+* Gradle will self-install, requiring no specific action other than using the wrapper to perform a task, e.g. `./gradlew build`.

 # Running
-* Run the web application with the gradle application plugin: `./gradlew run`
+* Run the web application with the gradle application plugin: `./gradlew app:run`
 * Application can then be interacted with at: http://127.0.0.1:5000/

+# Packaging
+* The [Shadow Gradle plugin](https://github.com/johnrengelman/shadow) can be used to package the application and dependencies together as a 'Fat' or 'Uber' Jar: `./gradlew app:shadowJar`.
+* This Jar can then be deployed and run with `java -jar path/to/jar`.

 # Demo Mode
 * While the application is designed to generate worlds on request, in some instances pre-generating a world to a defined depth is desired.